Efficient transformer adaptation for analog in-memory computing via low-rank adapters: Results

 Optimizing the allocation of \ac{lora} parameters is crucial for balancing model performance and resource efficiency.
 This challenge represents a typical resource allocation problem \cite{lammie2024lionheart}.
 While several methods exist for optimizing \ac{lora} allocation \cite{he2021towards, zhang2023adalora}, our study evaluates two predefined strategies for the sake of simplicity and consistency, avoiding the use of adaptive \ac{lora} allocation techniques.

 As shown in Figure~\ref{fig3}a, increasing the LoRA rank generally improves the F1 score across all drift durations, though the gains eventually plateau.
 For instance, raising the \ac{lora} rank from 1 to 2 results in an F1 score increase of approximately 2.2 for a 10-year drift.
 However, increasing the rank from 8 to 16 yields only a marginal improvement of 1.0.
 Since a higher rank introduces greater computational overhead, this diminishing return suggests that selecting an appropriate rank can effectively balance accuracy gains with efficiency.
+Specifically, we find that a rank of 8 represents an optimal sweet spot for practical AIMC constraints: it provides sufficient capacity to compensate for analog noise and drift (accuracy constraint) while remaining lightweight enough to fit within the memory and latency budget of the digital accelerators (hardware constraint).

 Figure \ref{fig3}b investigates the impact of different \ac{lora} allocation strategies on model accuracy over varying drift times.
 The results indicate that applying \ac{lora} to all linear layers reaches an initial accuracy of 89.06 (at 0 seconds), then shows a gradual performance decrease over time, reaching 85.36 after 10 years.
 This strategy has the highest \ac{lora} parameter count (1.6M).
-In contrast, restricting \ac{lora} to only the QKV linear layers or FFN layers reduces the parameter count to 0.2M and 1.4M, respectively, but results in consistently lower F1 scores across all drift times.
+In contrast, restricting \ac{lora} to only the QKV linear layers or \ac{FFN} layers reduces the parameter count to 0.2M and 1.4M, respectively, but results in consistently lower F1 scores across all drift times.
 These findings suggest that applying \ac{lora} to all linear layers is essential for maintaining competitive F1 scores.